vinsidious/gac/README.md

    - Generate a one-line commit message: `gac -o`
    - Add a hint for the AI: `gac -h "Fix the authentication bug"`
+   - Add all, auto-confirm commit and push with a one-liner with a hint: `gac -aypo -h "update for release"`

    See [USAGE.md](USAGE.md) for a full list of CLI flags and advanced usage.